 “What if I can’t afford treatment?”

-The Indigent Medication Program through the SD Department of Social Services provides temporary financial support for those seeking MAT.
-Call the Opioid Resource Hotline at 1-800-920-4343 and learn what options best fit your needs.
+The Indigent Medication Program through the SD Department of Social Services provides temporary financial support for those seeking MAT/MOUD.
+Call the Resource Hotline at 1-800-920-4343 and learn what options best fit your needs.

 While Methadone does require a daily visit to a licensed facility, it is known to reduce fatal overdoses by more than half and is often prescribed to those who have a severe dependence on opioids.

-Where to Find MAT Treatment in South Dakota
+Where to Find MAT/MOUD Treatment in South Dakota